ksu-cs-textbooks/cc410/content/y-milestones/07-checkout.md

 Add updated buttons and panels to the GUI to facilitate creation and customization of combos created as part of the previous milestone.
 It should have the following features:

 * Users should be able to directly select one of the pre-built combos included in the previous milestone and add it to the order.
-* Users should be able to create a custom combo consisting of an entrée, side, and/or drink of their choice.
+* Users should be able to create a custom combo consisting of a pizza, sides, and/or drink of their choice.
-  * You do not have to enforce the requirement that a combo contains all three items to be added to the order.
-However, the combo should only get the discount if all three items are populated.
+  * You do not have to enforce the requirement that a combo contains all items to be added to the order.
+However, the combo should only get the discount if all items are populated.
 The existing `Combo` class should handle this as defined in the previous milestone.
-* Any entrée, side, or drink in the combo should also be customizable.
+* Any pizza, side, or drink in the combo should also be customizable.
 * Some of the code in the `SidebarPanel` class will need to be updated to properly handle combos.
-  * Combos should be displayed with the name of the combo as the topmost element in the tree.
-If the name is not set, a default name may be used.
+  * Combos should be displayed with the title "Combo" as the topmost element in the treem.
+    The name of the combo should be the first child node, if set.
+If not set, a default name may be used.
-  * If the combo is eligible for the discount, that message should be displayed as a child node of the combo.
+  * If the combo is eligible for the discount, that message should be displayed as the second child node of the combo.
-  * Each item in the combo should be displayed below the combo name as a child node.
+  * Each item in the combo should be displayed below the combo name and discount message as a child node.
-  * The special instructions of each item in the combo should be displayed as child nodes of the appropriate item.
+  * The modifications of each item in the combo should be displayed as child nodes of the appropriate item.
   * In effect, combos will have 3 levels in the tree instead of the usual 2 for other order items.
   * This means that some of the logic for handling item selection and updates will need to be carefully updated.
     * You may choose to simply write special cases for handling combos instead of generalizing or using recursion (the tree will be limited to 3 levels of depth, not including the single hidden root node).
 * Any new functionality should not interfere with previous functionality.
 This means:
-  * All individual entrées, sides, and drinks can be added to the order and customized.
+  * All individual pizzas, sides, and drinks can be added to the order and customized.
   * Any items in the order can be selected and edited.
     * If an item is part of a combo, you may choose to load the screen for editing the entire combo instead of the item selected - this is up to you!